forcedotcom/cli/releasenotes/README.md

 ------------

+* NEW: Easily see which Salesforce CLI versions you previously downloaded with the new Download column in the output of `sf update --available`.
+To also see the Location column, you must now use the new `--verbose` flag along with the `--available` flag.
+We also made some minor formatting tweaks to the table output. (oclif plugin-plugins [#980](https://github.com/oclif/plugin-plugins/pull/980), plugin-update [#932](https://github.com/oclif/plugin-update/pull/932), plugin-commands [#763](https://github.com/oclif/plugin-commands/pull/763))

 * FIX: The `force lightning lwc test run` command now correctly returns a non-zero exit code if a Lightning Web Component Jest test fails.
 (GitHub issue [#2991](https://github.com/forcedotcom/cli/issues/2991), plugin-lwc-test PR [#193](https://github.com/salesforcecli/plugin-lwc-test/pull/193))

 ## 2.61.8 (October 9, 2024) [stable]